 What does this course involve?
 This course should take around six hours to complete (depending on the individual learner).
 The course is a combination of reading material, watching videos and listening to podcasts, and doing activities.
 At the end of the course is a quiz that assesses your learning.

 What do I get for passing this course?
-If you score 70% or higher in the quiz at the end of the course, you’ll be awarded with a statement of participation and a digital badge:
+If you view every page and score 70% or higher in the quiz at the end of the course, you’ll be awarded with a statement of participation and a digital badge:

 Badges are a means of digitally recognising certain skills and achievements acquired through informal study.
 They are a useful means of demonstrating participation and recognising informal learning.

 The statement of participation will demonstrate your commitment to your ongoing continuing professional development.